Pylons/pyramid/docs/narr/sessions.rst

             except ValueError:
                 try:
                     return pickle.loads(bstruct)
-                # at least ValueError, AttributeError, ImportError but more to be safe
                 except Exception:
+					# this block should catch at least:
+					# ValueError, AttributeError, ImportError; but more to be safe
                     raise ValueError

     # somewhere in your configuration code